shahradka/weather-web-app/README.md

 ## descriptions

-This app showes weather for your locations in two different regions:
+This app shows weather for your locations by using your nav coords:

-* weather cards: showes next six days weather condition and min, max temperatures in both Celsius and Fahrenheit.
+* weather cards: shows next six days weather condition and min, max temperatures in both Celsius and Fahrenheit.

-For weather forecast utilze https://www.weatherbit.io/ Api
+For weather forecast utils https://www.weatherbit.io/ Api

 ## How to run